 How are AstroCamp instructors hired and trained?

 We take pride in employing a well-trained staff of the highest quality.
 Our instructors come to AstroCamp from all over the United States and occasionally from overseas.
 We have approximately 28 instructors on staff at any given time.
 All instructors have a bachelor’s degree in a STEM field (typically in physics or astronomy), a strong desire to teach, and a love for working with children.
 Instructor training consists of two weeks of intensive program and teaching training.
-Additionally, instructors receive Lifeguard training through the American Red Cross, which includes CPR/AED for the Professional Rescuer, First Aid, and Emergency Oxygen Administration.
+Additionally, instructors receive Lifeguard training through the American Red Cross, which includes CPR, First Aid, and AED.

 Do you screen your staff and do background checks?